codebravotech/cents-of-self/README.md

 - Node Package Manager (npx) -- [download link](https://docs.npmjs.com/cli/v8/commands/npx)
 - Node Version 20 or above -- [download link](https://nodejs.org/en/download)
-- Docker Desktop (includes Docker Compose and the Docker CLI) -- [download link](https://docs.docker.com/compose/install/#:~:text=The%20easiest%20and%20recommended%20way,CLI%20which%20are%20Compose%20prerequisites).
+- Docker Desktop (including the Docker-Compose and Docker CLIs) -- [download link](https://docs.docker.com/compose/install/#:~:text=The%20easiest%20and%20recommended%20way,CLI%20which%20are%20Compose%20prerequisites).
 - A supported development environment: currently support is only for a Linux-based system/terminal (application was developed on MacOS).
 Windows commands will differ (documentation/support coming soon), but as long as you can install the dependencies using your preferred package manager and run docker-compose, you should be able to run the application in Windows as well.

 The install scripts will set up all other dependencies.